UK Tyre Law Information

 UK Tyre Tread Depth Requirements

 Your vehicle should be fitted with the correct type and size of tyre for the purpose it is being used.
-They should also be inflated to the correct manufacturers recommended pressure for the load they carry.
+They should also be inflated to the correct manufacturers recommended pressure for the load they carry, these pressures can be found in your vehicle manual.

 Should I wait until a tyre reaches 1.6mm of depth?